The Plantation Course at Kapalua Resort

 Location, Parking and Directions

 The Plantation Course at Kapalua Resort is located at 2000 Plantation Club Drive in Kapalua, Maui, HI 96761.
-From Honoapiilani Highway, follow signs toward Kapalua Resort and use current navigation to reach Plantation Club Drive and the golf course entrance.
-Parking is available at the course, but visitors should confirm tee times and current check-in details before arriving.
+From Honoapiilani Highway, follow signs toward Kapalua Resort and Plantation Club Drive.
+Parking is available at the course, with check-in at the golf facility.